 As the various issues caused by our use of fossil fuels come to light, more is being done to find suitable alternatives.

-While the likes of solar power, wind turbines and similar large alternatives tend to steal the headlines, there are other fuel sources out there that also have great potential.
+While the affordability of solar power, pros of wind energy, and similar renewable resources are big news, there are other fuel sources out there that also have great potential.

 This raises the question of why biomass energy hasn’t been adopted on a wider scale.